estidlore/litus/docs/function/throttle.md

-Given a function, creates a new function that if it's called multiple times consecutively, it executes the original function only when it's called after `interval` ms since last execution, the calls between them are ignored.
+Given a function, creates a new function that if it's called multiple times consecutively, it executes the original function only when it's called after `interval` ms since last execution, the calls between them are ignored

 `Since v1.3.1`